-Furthermore, the Group holds financial assets such as trade receivables, deposits as security or endorsements and available cash.
+Furthermore, the Group holds financial assets such as trade receivables, security deposits, endorsements and available cash.
 These arise from the Group's operations.

 The table below specifies the book value and the fair value of the financial instruments recorded in the consolidated balance sheet.